Cache-Aside vs Read-Through Patterns in Redis: Implementation, Scaling, and Operational Boundaries

 |---|---|---|

-| Implementation Complexity | High (application handles misses, locking, fallbacks) | Medium (centralized proxy/decorator, simpler app code) |
+| Implementation Complexity | Higher (application handles misses, locking, fallbacks) | Lower for application code (proxy/decorator is shared) |

-| Consistency Guarantees | Eventual (depends on app write-through logic) | Stronger (cache layer controls population & retries) |
+| Consistency Guarantees | Eventual (depends on app write-through logic) | Stronger (cache layer controls population and retries) |

-| Failure Isolation | High (DB fallback per service) | Medium (proxy bottleneck affects all consumers) |
+| Failure Isolation | Per-service DB fallback | Proxy bottleneck affects all consumers |

-| Scaling Model | Horizontal (scale app instances + Redis replicas) | Vertical/Proxy-bound (scale cache layer + Redis cluster) |
+| Scaling Model | Horizontal (scale app instances and Redis replicas) | Proxy-bound (scale cache layer and Redis cluster) |

-| Best Fit | Microservices with heterogeneous data models, strict fallback requirements | High-throughput APIs, ORM-heavy stacks, centralized caching mandates |
+| Best Fit | Microservices with heterogeneous data models and strict fallback requirements | High-throughput APIs, ORM-heavy stacks, centralized caching mandates |

-Choose Cache-Aside when service boundaries require independent cache lifecycles and explicit fallback routing.
-Opt for Read-Through when consistency, centralized retry logic, and simplified application code outweigh the operational overhead of managing a shared caching layer.
+Choose cache-aside when service boundaries require independent cache lifecycles and explicit fallback routing.
+Opt for read-through when consistency, centralized retry logic, and simplified application code outweigh the operational overhead of managing a shared caching layer.